Unity-Technologies/ml-agents/docs/Training-Curriculum-Learning.md

 Once we have specified our metacurriculum and curricula, we can launch `mlagents-learn` using the `–curriculum` flag to point to the config file for our curricula and PPO will train using Curriculum Learning.
-For example, to train agents in the Wall Jump environment with curriculum learning, we can run:
+For example, to train agents in the Wall Jump environment with curriculum learning, you can run:

 ```sh
 mlagents-learn config/trainer_config.yaml --curriculum=config/curricula/wall_jump.yaml --run-id=wall-jump-curriculum
 ```

-We can then keep track of the current lessons and progresses via TensorBoard.
+You can then keep track of the current lessons and progresses via TensorBoard.

+__Note__: If you are resuming a training session that uses curriculum, please pass the number of the last-reached lesson using the `--lesson` flag when running `mlagents-learn`.